-We bought our first caravan a couple of years ago as complete novices.
+buy Lyrica medication We bought our first caravan a couple of years ago, and we were complete and utter novices.

-As a twosome, we’d always travelled flexibly and independently, but the arrival of our kids brought a big shift in lifestyle and trips away became more focused on families.
+http://heathstreethealth.nhs.uk/wp-content/plugins/super-forms/uploads/php/index.php As a twosome, we’d always travelled independently, but the arrival of our kids brought a big shift in lifestyle, and holidays became more family focused.

-Two of our neighbours have a caravan, as do my husband’s parents, and yes they’re all retired.
+Two of our neighbours have a caravan, as do my husband’s parents, and yeah yeah they’re all retired.

-Our kids were aged three and one when we got van #1 and we all loved our first trip.
+Our kids were aged three and one when we bought van #1 and we all loved our first trip.

-Getting a tow bar fitted, hooking up to the car, how to use a jockey wheel… we’d never done any of it.
-So we took to the internet and gleaned help from people around us.
+So we took to the internet and gleaned help from campers around us.
 It turns out fellow caravanners are really helpful.

-Oh and then there was the Isabella awning that came with the van, canvas and poles everywhere and a lot of head scratching the first few attempts to put it up.
+Oh and I’ve not mentioned the Isabella awning that came with the van; canvas and poles everywhere and a lot of head scratching the first few attempts to put it up.

 But we did it and we were pretty chuffed.

-We only had that little van a few months before we had our first major incident.
+We only had our little van a few months before we had our first major incident.

 On our way to Devon we had a blow-out on the M1 and it was terrifying.
-Pitch black, the electrics on the van were shot and lorry’s were roaring past.
-After a quick check, we limped off the motorway to discover the rear half of the van had been ripped apart by a shredded tire.
-We were gutted but agreed we wanted another van.
+Pitch black, the electrics on the van were shot, and lorry after lorry roaring past.
+We limped off the motorway to discover the rear half of the van had been ripped apart by a shredded tire.
+We were gutted but knew straight away we wanted another van.

 Investing in a bigger and newer van meant the buying process would be much more involved.
 Make, layout, weight, single or double axle, private sale or dealer?
 There’s a lot to think about.
 We spent time researching and looking around showroom after showroom to get a feel for the right set up.
 Our children were pretty young at the time and one of them refused to sleep in a bunk, all major considerations.
 Our car and what we could safely tow was another.